HyperspaceApp/Hyperspace/doc/api/Wallet.md

 ###### Query String Parameters
 ```
 // Number of hastings being sent.
-A hasting is the smallest unit in Sia.
+A hasting is the smallest unit in Hyperspace.
 There
-// are 10^24 hastings in a siacoin.
+// are 10^24 hastings in a single unit of SPACE.
 amount      // hastings

 // Address that is receiving the coins.